kchemorion/claude-desktop-linux-bash/README.md

 5. Modify and repackage the app.asar
 6. Create desktop entries and launcher scripts

 The built application will be in the `claude-desktop` directory.
-You can run it using `claude-desktop/bin/claude-desktop`.
+You can run it using `./claude-desktop/bin/claude-desktop`.

-Would you like me to explain any particular part of the script in more detail?
-Also, let me know if you run into any issues during the build process.

 A few notes:
 - The script creates stub implementations for the native functions, which means some features might not work (like global shortcuts)